omidarmat/webDevNotes/react/react.md

 npm create vite@4
 ```

-This will cause the terminal ask us for the name of our project,the framework and the language that we want to use.
+This will cause the terminal ask us for the name of our project, the framework and the language that we want to use.
 Then a folder with the name of our project will be created at the location where we opened the terminal.
 We would then open up VS code inside the project folder, and use this npm command to install all necessary dependencies:

 ```
 npm install